ATrappmann/RoboRemote/README.md

 ![HC-05](./docs/HC-05.png)

+The BT STATE pin may be connected with an additional 10K pull-down resistor to GND.
+This will give the Arduino a stable input signal but it is not required for the following configuration tasks.

 Now both HC-05 modules can be configured using the Sketch **RoboRemote_HC05_Terminal**.
+They will be given different tasks:
-1 in slave mode, the other in master mode.
-The **HC05 slave module** is the receiver and will be placed in the robot which should be controlled.
+1 HC-05 module will be configured in slave mode, the other in master mode.

+The **HC05 slave module** is the receiver from **RoboRemote** and will be placed in the robot which should be controlled.

 The **HC05 master module** is the transmitter and is part of the **RoboRemote** Bluetooth based remote controller.

 The **HC05 slave module** for the controlled robot is configured as follows: